 Welcome to the homepage of the Göttingen Septuaginta-Unternehmen!

-The Göttingen Unternehmen has set itself the task of reconstructing –in the form of a critical edition– the oldest reachable text of this translation, that is: a text that precedes all recensions.
-In doing so, it also aims to document all alterations in an apparatus that accompanies the critical text.
-For over a century, generations of scholars have dedicated themselves to this massive undertaking.
-At present, up to 2000 Greek manuscripts of the Septuagint are known: they cover a period of time that stretches from the 2nd century BCE to the 16th century CE and are now scattered all over the globe.
+The Göttingen Septuaginta-Unternehmen had set itself the task of reconstructing –in the form of a critical edition– the earliest form of the text that can be reasonably reconstructed, that is: a text that precedes all recensions.
+In doing so, it also aimed to document all alterations in an apparatus that accompanied the critical text.
+For over a century, generations of scholars had dedicated themselves to this massive undertaking.